isayev/COMP6/README.md

 ##### If you use the COMP6 benchmark please cite this paper:

+### Active learning-based (ANI-1x):
 Justin S. Smith, Ben Nebgen, Nicholas Lubbers, Olexandr Isayev, Adrian E. Roitberg. *Less is more: sampling chemical space with active learning*.
-The Journal of Chemical Physics, 2018, (https://aip.scitation.org/doi/abs/10.1063/1.5023802)
+The Journal of Chemical Physics 148, 241733 (2018), (https://aip.scitation.org/doi/abs/10.1063/1.5023802)

 ## Usage
 Please read the README.md in the repository linked below for instructions on how to extract the COMP6 HDF5 (extention \*.h5) files.